tmedwards/sugarcube-2/docs/core/macros.md

 	Type characters from this content every 40 milliseconds, starting after a 2 second delay.
 <</type>>

+<<type 40ms class "foo bar">>
+	Type characters from this content every 40 milliseconds, adding classes to the typing container.
+<</type>>

 <<type 40ms element "span">>
 	Type characters from this content every 40 milliseconds, using a <span> as the typing container.
+<</type>>

+<<type 40ms id "type01">>
+	Type characters from this content every 40 milliseconds, assigning an ID to the typing container.
 <</type>>

 <<type 40ms keep>>